 Herbs to help you sleep

-Natural herbal drinks can support and encourage the mind and body’s natural processes before and during sleep, to help us have a restful night.
-Whether you’re trying to adapt to a new sleep pattern, or just need to get a good night’s kip, there are a vast range of herbs that have a longstanding use for nourishing the nervous system and helping us relax.
+Natural remedies and herbal drinks can support and encourage the mind and body’s natural processes before and during sleep, to help us have a restful night.
+Whether you’re trying to adapt to a new sleep pattern, or just need to get a good night’s kip, there are herbs and plants that have a longstanding use for nourishing the nervous system and helping us relax.

 A small bowl of porridge an hour before bedtime might not be the worst idea.
 Oats have been traditionally used to recover from stress-induced nervous fatigue and to aid restful sleep.

 Valerian has been used by people for thousands of years.
 Even today, it's remarkably calming effect is a great comfort to people struggling with everything from sleep and insomnia to nervous anxiousness.
 This is one of our favourite herbs for sleep and can be found in our much-loved Night Time tea and organic Night Time capsules.
 Interestingly, many cats also love the smell of this herb and its affects are similar to catnip.

 Not just for Christmas, this warming spice has a reputation for its settling and calming properties in both traditional Indonesian herbal medicine and Western herbal medicine.
 It’s said to help you stay asleep as well as fall asleep.

 Cinnamon provides a gently warming, sweet yet sugar-free flavour while helping improve blood sugar levels.
 Sleep deprivation increases cortisol levels, which can cause increased rates of insulin resistance; the leading cause of type 2 diabetes.
 Cinnamon is said to prevent this insulin resistance, as well as helping improve glucose tolerance.
 Cinnamon has also been said to improve indigestion, which can often end up keeping us awake at night.
 Try having a warming cup of Pukka's Three Cinnamon tea or sprinkle some over your pre-bed bowl of porridge and drift off peacefully.

 A tonic root used to help the body under long-term stress, ashwagandha can help with sleep.
 Ashwagandha improves energy and cognition by acting on relaxing neurotransmitter systems and protecting brain cells from damage.
 As stress is a huge factor in raised cortisol levels, helping to keep stress under control will be a huge factor in boosting sleep quality.
 This adaptogenic herb can be found in our Wholistic Ashwagandha capsules and our Night Time capsules.